-This Buttermilk Cornbread is light, tender, and has a beautifully moist crumb!
+This Cornbread with Buttermilk is light, tender, and has a beautifully moist crumb!
 It’s easy to make in a skillet or baking dish and only uses one bowl!

 *Originally published August 2016.
 Text and photos updated*

-I have a confession– I am a cornbread addict!
-Especially when it is warm, slathered with butter and has a healthy drizzle of honey.
+I have a confession– I am a sweet cornbread addict!
+Especially when it is warm, slathered with butter, and has a healthy drizzle of honey.

 There is no holding me back from devouring at least half of the pan.